Mediare Chamber´s Regulation on Ethical and Procedural Standards for Mediation

 VII.
 Closing – Final Mediation Term

-VIII.4 The mediators are prevented from participating in or assisting in proceedings of any nature during the entire mediation procedure and for a period of twelve (12) months after the date of signature of the Final Mediation Agreement or the Agreement in Mediation, Related to the matter that was the object of the mediation procedure in question and involving any of the persons under mediation, except for the resumption of Mediation.
-After such term has elapsed, they may participate or advise in procedures involving any of the mediandos provided that such procedures have no direct or indirect correlation with the previously mediated controversy.
+VIII.5 During the entire mediation procedure and for a period of twelve (12) months after the Final Mediation Agreement’s or the Agreement in Mediation’s signature date, the mediators are prevented from participating or assisting in proceedings of any nature related to the object of the mediation procedure in question and involving any of the parties, except for the resumption of Mediation.
+After such term has elapsed, they may participate or advise in procedures involving any of the parties since these procedures have no relation with the controversy before analyzed.

-Rio de Janeiro, January 28, 2017.
+Rio de Janeiro, November 19th, 2018.

 Access the PDF on Regulamento 2017.

 Art.
 30, paragraph 3 of Law No 13.140/2015 (Mediation Law) disposes that: “The information concerning the occurrence of a public crime shall not be bound by the confidentiality rule”; also highlights that “The confidentially rule does not exclude the duty of the parties mentioned in the head provision hereof to provide in- formation to tax authorities after the final mediation instrument is completed, and the agents of said parties shall also be bound to the obligation of keeping the confidentiality of the information shared under the terms of Article 198 of Law No. 5172, of October 25, 1966 – National Tax Code”.